Jeremyethridge/cpp_practice/notes.md

 - Memory - Static vs Dynamic memory allocation.
 Static allocation is typically a variable that goes on the stack, always in scope of the function that's running it
 Heap - Dynamic allocation from the heap through malloc() or sbrk() or other memory allocators you will get a pointer of memory that is out of scope
-Static is a fixed size at compilation, dynamic changes
+Static is a fixed size at compilation, dynamic changes.
+When using malloc() malloc will add more memory for metadata and storing the pointer
+Free is used to reclaim memory allocated and it takes in the address to the memory you are trying to free.
+You don't need to pass free the size of the memory because the memory is stored with Malloc

 - &: The ampersand symbol acts as the address-of operating and allows you to obtain the memory address of a variable.

 - C99 -  designated initializers for structs and goes by key value pairs

+- Class vs Struct - Struct is considered Plain Old Data or Simple Data Aggregates and Class is for object oriented design and Encapsulation